PELVE from a regulatory perspective: Numerical case study

 \subsection{Chosen distributions}

 We model the future equity capital of insurer $i$ as $X_i = Y_i - Z_i$, where $Y_i$ and $Z_i$ denote the insurer's assets and liabilities, respectively.
-Liquid assets are modeled as payoffs steaming from a Black-Scholes market, while the non-liquid assets are assumed to be constant (e.g.,~real estates).
+Liquid assets are modeled as payoffs stemming from a Black-Scholes market, while the non-liquid assets are assumed to be constant (e.g.,~real estates).
 Liabilities follow distributions commonly applied in non-life insurance -- gamma, lognormal, and GPD -- for total claim amounts.

 For the liquid assets, each insurer invests in a common stock and an idiosyncratic stock.
-Accordingly, for each insurer an own Black-Scholes model based on these two stocks is applied.
+These stocks are modeled as geometric Brownian motions.
 We assume that an insurer invests a predefined fraction of the total wealth into the stocks, i.e.,~we restrict attention to constant portfolio processes.
 Note that the optimal solution of Merton's portfolio problem~\parencite{merton_optimum_1971} is a constant portfolio process.

-A constant portfolio process is a two-dimensional vector in $\realNumbers^{2}$, i.e.~$\pi^i = (\pi^i_1,\pi^i_2)^{\intercal}\in\mathbb{R}^2$, where $\pi^i_j$ is the fraction of initial wealth invested in stock $j$.
+A constant portfolio process is a two-dimensional vector in $\realNumbers^{2}$, i.e.,~$\pi^i = (\pi^i_1,\pi^i_2)^{\intercal}\in\mathbb{R}^2$, where $\pi^i_j$ is the fraction of initial wealth invested in stock $j$.
 Let the initial liquid asset value be $x_0^i>0$ and assume that the investment horizon is one year.
-For each insurer, we need a two-dimensional standard Brownian motion $W_t^i = (B_t,Z_t^i)^{\intercal}$, where $B_t$ and $Z_t^i$ are the Brownian motions for the common stock and the idiosyncratic stock of insurer $i$, respectively.
+For each insurer, we need a two-dimensional standard Brownian motion $\mathbf{W}_t^i = (B_t,W_t^i)^{\intercal}$, where $B_t$ and $W_t^i$ are the Brownian motions for the common stock and the idiosyncratic stock of insurer $i$, respectively.
 The common interest rate is $r\in\mathbb{R}$, the drift vector is $b^i=(b,\mu^i)^{\intercal}$ and the covariance matrix is $\Sigma^{i} = \text{diag}(\sigma, \sigma^{i})$.
 Then, the wealth process of insurer $i$ at time $t\in[0,1]$ is